Neermita18/ChemSync/README.md

 * [Setup](#setup)

 ## General info
 This project is a simple and dynamic application to view chemical compounds based on selected thresholds.
-Lipinski's rule helps drugs be classified as 'orally active.'
+Lipinski's rule of 5 or Pfizer's rule helps drugs be classified as 'orally active.'
+It helps in distinguishing between drug like and non drug like molecules.
+It predicts high probability of success or failure due to drug likeness for molecules complying with 2 or more of the following rules
+-[x]Molecular mass less than 500 Dalton
+-[x]High lipophilicity (expressed as LogP less than 5) -[x]Less than 5 hydrogen bond donors
+-[x]Less than 10 hydrogen bond acceptors

 ## Project Glimpse